10up/ElasticPress/.github/PULL_REQUEST_TEMPLATE.md

 Should include any special considerations, decisions, and links to relevant GitHub issues.

 Please don't include internal or private links :)

--->
+If the change can be of benefit to upstream, please PR there as well: https://github.com/10up/ElasticPress.
+If it's VIP-specific, please denote with a comment prefixed by "VIP: " explaining the why behind the discrepancy. i.e. "// VIP: Removed block where advanced pagination cannot not be used with nobulk" -->

 ## Checklist